with their beautiful and regular curves, which could only have been

 moving the Foot-square over Athena's

-other foot just by eye, to see how it fits there, if at all.
+other foot just by eye, to see how it fits there.
+The move was sound:

-boot, including what looks like a stirrup, is equalled by the width of
+boot including the stirrup, is the width of

-with the engraved lines in the area especially well.
-And the
+this square relates meaningfully to the engraved lines in the area

-boundary to all three toes of Athena's right
+boundary to the three toes of Athena's right

 previously discovered material, it was enough confirmation for the